 Animation - No.

-The following pixel artists produced Pixel Joint's top rated pixel art for October 2022.
+The following pixel artists produced Pixel Joint's top rated pixel art for December 2022.

 Many thanks go out to this month's top pixel artists, and all the members who took time to rate!